Hjuldahr/Sable/README.md

 Press `Ctrl + C` or close the terminal session (less recommended)

 ## Disclaimer & Usage
-- This project is intended for **personal, educational, or experimental use only**.\
+- This project is intended for **personal, educational, and experimental use only**.\
 It is **not designed for commercial use or monetization**.
 - If you adapt or redistribute this project, please **fork the repository** or provide **clear creator attribution** in documentation and/or code comments.
 - This project is **under active development** and is provided **“as-is”**, without warranty of any kind.\